dashxhq/dashx-js/packages/react-native/README.md

 ### Setup for Android

-DashX requires Google Services installed in your app in order to Firebase to work.
+DashX requires Google Services installed in your app for Firebase to work.

 To install Google Services: